Skip to content

 Also known as a ‘mortgage fee’ or product fee,’ an arrangement fee is a cost you pay to your new lender for setting up your mortgage.
 Arrangement fees could be around £1,000, though they can vary significantly.
 It’s important not to overlook these fees when comparing mortgage deals, as they can have a big impact on the overall cost.

-You can usually choose between paying the arrangement fee upfront and adding it to the mortgage. - It will cost more to add it to your mortgage as you will pay interest on it, so it makes sense to pay it upfront if you can.
-That way you can avoid having to pay interest on the fee for the entire mortgage term - helping you reduce the total cost.
+You can usually choose between paying the arrangement fee upfront and adding it to the mortgage.
+It will cost more if you add it to your mortgage as you will pay interest on it, so it makes sense to pay it upfront if you can.

-While fixed fees are more common, some arrangement fees are charged as a percentage of the loan rather than a flat fee.
+While fixed fees are more common, some arrangement fees are charged as a percentage of the loan.
 Percentage fees rise with the size of the loan, so on a large mortgage, they can add up to several thousand pounds.
+Repetition

 Note that sometimes it’s worth opting for a deal with a slightly higher mortgage rate if this means a lower arrangement fee.